What is an Environmental Health Officer (EHO)?

 What sort of power does an Environmental Health Officer have?

-EHO’s have a range of powers available to them, including providing advice and education, issuing notices, closure of business due to imminent risk to public health and prosecution where necessary.
+Environmental Health Officer’s have a range of powers available to them, including providing advice and education, issuing notices, closure of business due to imminent risk to public health and prosecution where necessary.
 They have the power to visit a premise at any reasonable time.

 - Hygiene Improvement Notice (HIN) – a legal notice setting out what steps the business must take to comply with the law, and within what timescale.